HabitatFramework/UserGuide/concepts/concepts.rst

 Physical Split
 --------------

 Physical split is use to create one or more new TOID fragments in the database based upon a single TOID that has already been split in the GIS layer.
-Physically splitting a feature into fragments allows the fragments to be updated independently of each other (once they have also been assigned to different INCIDs - see :ref:`logical_split'.)
+Physically splitting a feature into fragments allows the fragments to be updated independently of each other (once they have also been assigned to different INCIDs - see :ref:`logical_split`.)

 For example, a woodland may appear in OS MasterMap as a single feature, but compartments within the woodland may be managed differently and/or may have different characteristics.
 By physically splitting the woodland feature along the compartment boundaries each compartment can then be assigned to it's own INCID (by performing a logical_split) so that they can be assigned different matrix, formation and management codes.